parimalp/compute_acceleration_using_Vitis/README.md

 -   **macOS:** Use the Microsoft Remote Desktop app from the Mac App Store

 In the remote desktop client, enter the public IPv4 address of your instance.
-If you are unsure where to find it please refer back to the prior figure.

 **IMPORTANT:** Before connecting, set your remote desktop client to use **24-bit or lower color depth**.
 This is a shared network environment